tkeskita/snappyLayerTests/test_result_analysis.md

 * **1.5<=tolerance<=3.0** looks good, no clear effect on layer coverage or mesh errors.
 * **2<=nSolverIter<=6** seems enough to relax the mesh on visual inspection, otherwise only minor effects.
 * **2<=nRelaxIter<=10** seems enough to relax the mesh on visual inspection, otherwise only minor effects.
-* **nFeatureSnapIter=3** seems enough to snap to features on visual inspection. nFeatureSnapIter>=5 seems to create mesh errors and decreases layer coverage.
+* **nFeatureSnapIter=3** seems enough to snap to feature edges on visual inspection. nFeatureSnapIter>=5 seems to create mesh errors and decreases layer coverage. nFeatureSnapIter=0 allows layer addition also in spots where snapping to feature edges creates twists, like in the wind shield.
 * **nFaceSplitInterval=-1=0** is good.
 Values >0 increase layer coverage slightly, but create some skewed faces and more non-manifold points.

 ### addLayersControls